DeanGracey/ArcadePipeline/README.md

   run ldd path/to/casa/release/lib/python2.7/lib-dynload/_hashlib.so
       if any of the listed libraries say 'not found' next to the library name, install these

-terminal complains that casa is not a recognised command
+Terminal complains that casa is not a recognised command
   ```
   EXPORT PATH=$PATH:path/to/casa/release/bin
   ```

 Images are not displayed in jupyter
-  Confirm that the png of the image is created in your notebook use imview('image.png') within jupyter to display the image.
+  Confirm that the png of the image is created in your notebook use Image('image.png') within jupyter to display the image.